cedrick13bienvenue/urban-mobility-data-explorer/README.md

-# NYC Taxi Trip Data Explorer - Backend
+# Urban Mobility Data Explorer

 A full-stack enterprise-level application for analyzing New York City taxi trip data with advanced data processing, custom algorithms, and comprehensive RESTful API with Swagger documentation.